Nebulamapper/Nebulamapper/README.md

 ## Info

-Hi there, I'm Ben, a game design graduate.
+Hi there, I'm Ben, a game design graduate working in IT Support and Data Analysis.
 <details>

 <summary><b>About</b></summary>